AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ### Sure Sight Helmet

-You have a +2 bonus for skill checks of the Search action while wearing the helmet, and you add the last mode to your helmet, allowing you to switch between: lightvision, nullvision and darkvision, using a quick action.
+You have a +2 bonus for skill checks of the [[Action Economy#^3d44e8|search action]] while wearing the helmet, and you add the last mode to your helmet, allowing you to switch between: lightvision, nullvision and darkvision, using a quick action.